paveltimofeev/screens.io/tasklist.md

 -- refactoring - replace getHistoryRecordsOfScenario with getTestCaseHistory(scenarioId)

 - DESIGN UI PAGES FOR MOBILE
+- support search and filters on backend (state=, status=, starter=, today=true, viewports=[])

 - refactoring - Split configuration and configuration/:id components and effects
-- support search and filters on backend (state=, status=, starter=, today=true, viewports=[])
 - support groupby=scenario for jobs history
 - store approves in history
-- Think out different using scenarios for different persons: The Developer, The TeamLead, The Indie
+- Think out different UseScenarios for different Persons: The Developer, The TeamLead, The Indie
 - Loading a lot of images through AuthProxy is hard?
 Need to return signed link to S3 instead
 - Do not use Login as userId, because it uses in path building and could allow user chang directories, use user UID instead
 - Run scenarios with overrode parameters (hostname/resolutions/...)